ttvd/erlang-houdini-engine-nif/README.md

 * After generation step is complete, Rebar will compile HAPI NIF dynamic library which can be used within Erlang.

 ## Status.
-- [x] Generation of HAPI enum translation stubs.
+- [x] Generation of HAPI enum c translation stubs.
 - [ ] Generation of Erlang enum mappings.
 Not required?
-- [x] Generation of HAPI struct translation stubs.
+- [x] Generation of HAPI struct c translation stubs.
 - [x] Generation of Erlang records corresponding to HAPI structs.
-- [ ] Generation of HAPI function stubs - Work in progress.
+- [ ] Generation of HAPI function c stubs - Work in progress.
 - [ ] Generation of Erlang function stubs - Work in progress.
-- [ ] Generation of NIF Export table - Work in progress.
+- [ ] Generation of NIF Export c table - Work in progress.
 - [ ] Adding tests.
 - [x] Working Mac OS X port.
 - [ ] Working Linux port.